microsoft/mccf-vscode-extension/README.md

 ![Alt text](image-2.png)

 > TIP: Always double check your current directory selection.
 If you're not in the right place, these commands may not execute as expected

+## Submit a Proposal
+1. In order to submit a proposal you would need to provide four parameters which are the network url,signing key,certificate key and the proposal file.
+Choose the correct the correct file format as the signing and certificate keys are **PEM** files while proposals are **JSON** files.

+2. Once provided a new proposal can be submitted.
+Additional members can vote on the proposal using a proposal ID.